Photos of missing Chinese tennis star Peng Shuai posted online - ExBulletin

 Photos of missing Chinese tennis star Peng Shuai posted online

-BEIJING – An employee of Chinese state television has posted photos of missing tennis star Peng Shuai online in another effort to allay concerns over her disappearance after accusing a senior leader of sexual assault.
+An employee of Chinese state television has posted photos of missing tennis star Peng Shuai online in another attempt to allay concerns over her disappearance after she accused a senior leader of sexual assault.

+The photos appeared on Twitter on Friday, which is not visible to most internet users in China.

-The ruling Communist Party faces mounting calls from tennis stars and the sport’s professional tour to prove that Peng, a three-time Olympian and former No. 1 in women’s doubles, is safe and lets her speak freely.
+The ruling Communist Party faces mounting requests from tennis stars and the sport’s professional tour to prove that Peng, a three-time Olympian and former number one in women’s doubles, is safe and lets her speak freely.

 Meanwhile, the editor of a newspaper published by the party said Peng would “appear in public” soon.